Under-occupying your home

 This decision is based on the number of bedrooms at the property and the number of people living at the property, their age, sex and relationship to the tenant.

-The Council follows the Housing Benefit (Amendment) regulations 2012 when making this determination.
+We follow the Housing Benefit (Amendment) regulations 2012 when making this determination.

 This legislation sets out that one bedroom is allowed for: